as31212/Mock-Home/README.md

 * displays the ability to parse through information through search, sort, and filter data based on user preference
 * implements pagination for high-volume listing data
 * offers a custom user-friendly responsive design for use on any device
+* uses the react routing library to offer seamless page transition and a modular design

 web application link: [https://real-it.netlify.app/Agents](https://real-it.netlify.app/)